Our aim is to preserve traditional techniques and promote new challenges in the art of embroidery through education and networking.

 The first EAC chapter was the Winnipeg Embroiderers' Guild, which sponsored the first two seminars with participants from across Canada and the United States.
 Annual seminars were held at various Canadian locales thereafter, and EAC began to gain members and chapters.

 Now more than 40 years old, with 45 chapters and more than 1,500 members from all across Canada and beyond, we have grown into a vital and exciting organization.
 Membership in EAC has many wonderful benefits:

-- An annual seminar held in a different Canadian location each year with an opportunity to take classes from accomplished national and international designers and teachers, and meet and share knowledge with a wide variety of stitchers.
+- An annual seminar held at a different Canadian location each year with an opportunity to take classes from accomplished national and international designers and teachers and meet and share knowledge with a wide variety of stitchers.

 - A quarterly magazine, Embroidery Canada, featuring needlework news, articles, and designs that are insightful and inspiring.

 - Individual and group correspondence courses and cyber courses in every needlework technique imaginable.

 - Membership in local chapters which meet regularly to study and interact with other stitchers.

 - A cyber chapter with membership available to anyone, anywhere.